OptimalPandemic/gdb-tutorial/README.md

 # gdb-tutorial

 This is a repo used by my blog tutorial ["Debugging C with GDB in Visual Studio Code"](https://austinwritescode.com/blog/debugging-c-with-gdb-in-visual-studio-code).
+This repo is intentionally broken, to allow users to practice debugging.